bridgechung/bridgechung.github.io/_posts/2026-04-14-dispelling-myths-play-NT-if-no-fit.markdown

 So what lesson can we take away from all of this?

+> No fit does not mean no trumps!

 **NT is a very difficult strain!**[^2] There's a reason it's ranked the highest; it's the hardest to take a lot of tricks in!

 Roughly speaking, there are two kinds of good NT contracts.